zovits/JestLuaTestServer/server/README.md

   - Injected into plugin configuration
   - Valid only for current server session
 - Server binds to localhost by default
-- Test files are not persisted to disk
 - Studio runs with user privileges

 ## License

-This server is part of the JestLuaTestServer project and is licensed under the Apache License 2.0.
+This server is part of the Roblox RL Gym project and is licensed under the Apache License 2.0.